FarhanMS123/WebServer/README.md

 });
 ```

 > If you make your own POST Handler (especially upload handler), save the file(s) in the `tmp_folder` and make sure it would remove automatically.
-Files which is uploaded without rechecked could be dangerous and used as injector by attacker.
+Files which is uploaded without rechecked could be dangerous and become backdoors for attacker.

 See also :
 - [parsing form data with `body-parse` module](https://www.npmjs.com/package/body-parser)